Hazor-Hellscream/Project-Hellscream-Info/README.md

 - Ulduar - Not Tested @ ??%
 - Crusaders' Coliseum: Trial of the Crusader - Not Tested @ ??%
 - Onyxia's Lair - Not Tested @ ??%
-- Icecrown Citadel - Not Tested @ ??%
+- Icecrown Citadel - Not Working @ 45%
 - Ruby Sanctum - Not Tested @ ??%

 *Cata Raids